 - The Ojibwa Dance Drum: its History and Construction by Thomas Vennum

 - Medicine Walk and Indian Horse by Richard Wagamese

-- Strength of the Earth: Ojibwe Uses of Native Plants, Chippewa Customs by Frances Densmore
+- Strength of the Earth: the Classic Guide to Ojibwe Uses of Native Plants and Chippewa Customs by Frances Densmore

 - Te Bwe Win: Truth by Ron Geyshick